kvvasuu/breeze-buddy/README.md

    If geolocation is not supported or is not allowed, this feature is unavailable.

 2. **Location Search:**
-   To check the weather in another location, enter the name of the location in the search field.
+   To check the weather in another location, enter the name of the location in the search field, then select location from list.

 3. **Main Screen:**
    Browse current weather conditions, the forecast for the next few days, and additional weather data.